localposh/eric-williams-exercise-terminal-challenge/thecmdchallenge/kamehameha/dragon-ball-jokes.md

 What is Goku's favorite instrument of destruction?
 A Piccolo (flute).

-How do you get in touch with an android?
+How do you get in touch witr an android?
 By using a CELL Phone.

 Did you know Frieza wasn't very popular in school?
 His brother was COOLER.